wadelau/wadelau.github.io/hanjst/data-in-json.md

 >
 >JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language.

-Therefore JSON is an ideal data structure for GWA2 with Java, PHP, Perl, Python and Aspx.
+Therefore JSON is an ideal data structure for [GWA2](https://ufqi.com/dev/gwa2/) with Java, PHP, Perl, Python and Aspx.
 From a engineer's perspective, JSON is also easily-understood and clear, clean and concise textual representation.

 Even out of GWA2, Hanjst can work well with any other unlisted languages in back-end.

-According to JSON homepage, almost every language has available and open source library to transform data in its own structure
+According to JSON homepage, almost every language has at least one available and open source library to transform data in its own structure from and to JSON.

 ### Friendly with JavaScript